What if the investment made into Chinese classes does not pay off?

-These are the things we face when learning Chinese is evaluated as an investment.
+These are the things students face when learning Chinese is evaluated as an investment.
 Comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.

-The conclusion is, if considering learning Chinese as an investment, this is not a very smart investment.
+If considering learning Chinese as an investment, it may not be a very smart investment.
 Anyone who is using high investment returns to encourage people to learn Chinese is not being truthful.